whbeers/buffer_overflow/README.md

  - v0.0XX: A candidate design that has not yet been produced and tested.
  - v0.XX: A design that has been produced, tested, and any initial errors addressed.

-The current version of the Buffer Overflow Overdrive effect is v0.30.
+The current version of the Buffer Overflow Overdrive effect is v0.35.

 ## Planned TODOs before v0.40
  - Re-place and re-route lower connector to top of board, in alignment to the approach I've taken with the [Noise Floor](https://github.com/whbeers/noise_floor) utility board.
+[DONE in v0.35!]
  - Later, migrate indicator LED and power protection circuit to Noise Floor.
+[DONE in v0.35!]
+ - Clean up and condense the layout (didn't have time for this before v0.35)
  - Fix any issues I identify with produced v0.30 boards.

 ## Name